-- Switch Panel Back Lighting-all of the switches are backlit to make the labels easy to read.
-If you desire to turn the panel lights off, a switch is conveniently located at the center of the coach labeled "Panel Lights" which allows you to turn the back lighting On, Off, or Dim. - Status LED Indicator-a green LED beside each switch indicates whether the load is on or off.
-In some cases, certain switches such as Awnings, Compartment Locks, and Generator do not have a status indicator at the switch. - Dimming Circuits-certain circuits within the coach are dimmable.
-To dim a light down, simply hold the "off" switch until the light is at the desired level and release the switch.
-This setting will be remembered the next time the circuit is turned on.
-To adjust the light up, simply hold the "on" switch until the light is at the desired level and release the switch. - Timed Cargo Light Feature-when the cargo lights are turned "on," they will automatically turn off within 14 minutes to prevent battery run down.
+"Panel Lights" which allows you to turn the back lighting On, Off, or Dim.

+• Status LED Indicator-a green LED beside each switch indicates whether the load is on or off.
+In some cases, certain switches such as Awnings, Compartment Locks, and Generator do not have a status indicator at the switch.

+• Dimming Circuits-certain circuits within the coach are dimmable.
+To dim a light down, simply hold the "off" switch until the light is at the desired level and release the switch. is setting will be remembered the next time the circuit is turned on.
+To adjust the light up, simply hold the "on" switch until the light is at the desired level and release the switch.

+• Timed Cargo Light Feature-when the cargo lights are turned "on," they will automatically turn off within 14 minutes to prevent battery run down.

-In the event that you have to check fuses, the centralized control panel is located in the third passenger side bay.
+If you have to check fuses, the centralized control panel is located in the third passenger side bay.
 The fuses for the different light circuits are located here.
 The status of a fuse for any circuit can be easily identified by looking at the circuit number and coordinating the number to the proper listing on the fuse list chart beside the centralized control panel.